a2-4am/wozardry/README.md

 would.
 It merely verifies the structure of the `.woz` file itself and applies a few sanity checks on the embedded metadata (if any).
 The disk may or may not boot in an emulator.
 It may not pass its own copy protection checks.
-It may not have the data you expected, or any data at all. `wozardry` can't answer those questions.
+It may not have the data you expected, or any data at all.
+The `verify` command can not answer those questions.

 ### `dump` command